 - “I played college ___ (fill in the sport) and I know …”

 - “I coached our son in the summer league I know what he can do …”

-These typical statements followed by a question or even a demand are meant to apply pressure and subtlety indicates that the coach isn’t well-versed in the sport.
-They are intended to intimidate the coach and that’s why it is important to help provide a sound retort.
-When encountering one of these openings it is important to politely but firmly remind the parent that this is a topic that is not up for discussion.
+These typical statements, followed by a question or even a demand, are meant to apply pressure and subtlety indicates that the coach isn’t well-versed in the sport.
+They are intended to intimidate the coach, and that’s why it’s important to help provide a sound retort.
+When encountering one of these openings, it’s important to politely but firmly remind the parent that this is a topic that is not up for discussion.

 6. Offer support when needed.

-If there is another or reoccurring problem in the future consider stepping in and handling it directly.
-Allow your coach to deal with the real responsibilities of planning and conducting practice.
-At this point it may be time for you to take a little stronger stance with the offending parent.
+If there is another or reoccurring problem in the future, consider stepping in and handling it directly.
+Allow your coaches or assistants to deal with the real responsibilities of planning and conducting practice.
+At this point, it may be time for you to take a little stronger stance with the offending parent.